 I’ve adapted a standard breakfast lasagna recipe with wheat noodles and flour to a low-carb, ketogenic, gluten and grain-free alternative.

 The zoodles do a decent job of mimicking grain based noodles, they crisp on the outside and remain soft in the center.
 No complaints there!
-Zoodles are a satisfying low-carb noodle replacement.
+Over all, vegetable noodles are a satisfying noodle replacement on a keto diet.

 The biggest difference I see between standard and keto versions of breakfast lasagna is that the sauce puddles up a bit in the bottom of the dish.